-Any time that excavation is taking place within the reasonable accuracy zone you must use hand tools or non-invasive methods to determine the exact location of the underground facility.
-OAR 952-0090(2)(c)
+Any time that excavation is taking place within the Tolerance Zone of the utility marks you must use hand tools or non-invasive methods to determine the exact location of the underground facility or down two feet beyond.
+OAR 952-001-0090(3)(c)

-19. Does Sidewalk and Road Maintenance require locates?
+20. Does Sidewalk and Road Maintenance require locates?